itshen/ai_palette/README.md

 # AI Palette 🎨 [English]

 A lightweight and elegant unified AI interface that meets all needs with a single call.
 Supporting multiple mainstream AI models, switch between different AI services as freely as using a palette.
+It is great for AI IDEs such as Cursor to use as a context.

 ## 🌟 Why Choose AI Palette?